 After you have entered the network information, click Continue.
-After a short delay, the

-LICENSE INFORMATION window appears.
+After a short delay, the LICENSE INFORMATION window appears.

 You can upload a new license key now or later from the Product License page.
+To do so later, click Continue.

 To do so now, click Choose File in the LICENSE INFORMATION window under Upload License Key.
 Navigate to the license .KEY file that you received from Stratus.
 Select the license file and click Upload.
+Click Continue.